-Excused absences require a make-up reflection paper on the module topic to be submitted within 2 weeks of the missed class (unless the class is near the end of the semester and a shorter timeline will be required).
-Absences are considered excused when the student (not a peer) has emailed the instructor before the synchronous class meeting begins and conveys why the student will miss class, such as illness, job conflict, and other emergencies.
+Excused absences may require a make-up assignment or a make-up discussion with the instructor as determined by the content of the missed class time.
+Specific expectations will be discussed and agreed upon as the need arises by the student and the instructor.
+Absences are considered excused when the student (not a peer) has emailed the instructor before the synchronous class meeting begins and conveys why the student will miss class, such as illness, job conflict, or other emergencies.
 Two or more excused absences will be addressed by the instructor and may result in an incomplete final grade for the course.